garrett-sutton/garrett-sutton.github.io/_drafts/ikigai.md

 following points to be the most compelling.

 ### limiting stress
-I recall learning about the negative effects of high stress on our health back in high school.
-Additionally, stress can take your attention away from the things that really matter to you.
+I recall learning about the negative effects of high-stress on our health back in high school.
+Additionally, stress can take your attention away from the things that matter to you.
 I've certainly let stress get the best of me at different point over the last several years - even becoming almost paralyzed by some stress and letting a nice moment slip by.